We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Your eyes are especially vulnerable to germs and infections.
 Even things that just irritate your eyes can affect your vision.
 For those reasons, you should always wash your hands before touching your eyes or handling your contact lenses.

-It’s also super important to wash your hands and disinfect your contact lenses as instructed.
+It’s also super important to wash your hands and

 You should also replace your contact lenses as advised by the manufacturer or your doctor.
 Germs in your contact lenses can lead to bacterial infections of the eyes.